videlalvaro/rabbitmq-websockets/README.md

 # RabbitMQ Websockets Plugin #

-This plugin exposes a Websockets for RabbitMQ.
+This plugin exposes Websockets for RabbitMQ.

 The user connects to the host where RabbitMQ is running, using default port `8080`.